Mélé Temguia: Early life

 Temguia was born in Darmstadt, Germany before moving to Montreal, Quebec as a child.
 He played youth football with Sherbrooke-based club Verts de Sherbrooke until 2011, when he joined the academy of professional club Montreal Impact.

-Club career
+Career

 FC Montreal

 After spending four years with the Montreal Impact Academy, Temguia joined the club's new reserve side, FC Montreal, in the USL.
 He made his professional debut on 11 April 2015 in a 3–0 defeat to the Rochester Rhinos.

 FC Cincinnati

 In March 2017, FC Cincinnati announced that they had signed Temguia for the 2017 USL season.
 Following the end of the season, the club announced that Temguia's contract had expired and would not be renewed.

 Hume City

 In April 2018, Temguia signed with Australian NPL Victoria side Hume City FC, joining former FC Montreal teammate Zachary Sukunda.
 He made eleven appearances and scored one goal before leaving Hume mid-season.